GuodongYang95/IT-Team-Project/Ken_Function_describle/Ken_log.md

   11. Card Class: There are some method used to find max value in the category (important)
   12. Written getSelectedCategoryValue(), findBiggestCategory() method in Card Class.
   13. Finish judge draw method, activePlayerSelector() function.

+# 01/19/2020 10:30 AM  --Junhao Huang
+1. Updated User Selected method: User should selected the number of the category, but not the category name.
+2. Finish roundStart() function
+3. Doing in showRoundResultFunction
+   1. add selectWinner function
+   2. add distribute card method